intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 Bias will be included in this layer.

-Data format currently supported for this layer is DataFormat.NCHW (dimOrdering='th').
+Data format currently supported for this layer is 'CHANNEL_FIRST' (dimOrdering='th').

 Border mode currently supported for this layer is 'valid'.

-You can also use AtrousConv2D as an alias of this layer.
+You can also use `AtrousConv2D` as an alias of this layer.

 The input of this layer should be 4D.